4. Penalties¶

 4.1.3.
 Other Illegal Contact¶

 Initiating a block is legal when a Skater is moving counterclockwise, in play, upright, and in bounds during a Jam using Legal Contact Zones.
-Other contact may be dangerous because it is unexpected.

-Accordingly, Skaters cannot initiate a block while down, out of bounds, out of play, airborne, stopped, or skating clockwise.
-Skaters also cannot initiate a block on opponents who are down, fully out of bounds, or out of play.
+Accordingly, Skaters cannot initiate a block while Down, Out of Bounds, Out of Play, airborne, stopped, or skating clockwise.
+Skaters also cannot initiate a block on opponents who are Down, fully Out of Bounds, or Out of Play.
 Skaters may initiate a block on an opponent who is straddling the track boundary, stopped, or skating clockwise.

-Initiation of assists should be held to the same metrics as that of blocking, with the exception of assisting a downed teammate to return to an upright position.
+Initiation of assists should be held to the same metrics as that of blocking, with the exception of assisting a downed teammate to return to an Upright position.

 4.1.4.
 Multiplayer Blocks¶